Appearance

 - Speed control manages operation flow.

-- Successes feed back to safety pause recovery.
+- Successes feed back into safety-pause recovery.

 Related Pages

-- Position Protection -- What happens after execution
+- Position Protection — what happens after execution